 The proposed swimming pool location has been situated to maximise all light access for the site.
-The pool, located on the northern side of the property will receive sun throughout the day, year-round.
+The pool, though located on the southern side of the property, will receive sun through a large portion of the day, year-round.
 This will help ensure that the pool water remains warm and that there will be minimal to no heating required, providing a longer swimming season for the family.
-The pool level, being located below all neighbouring residences floor levels, will not overshadow or affect any of the neighbouring properties sight lines or solar access.
+The pool level, being located away from any boundaries and at or below neighbouring residences floor levels, will not overshadow or affect any of the neighbouring properties sight lines or solar access.